B.C. invests $5M for new school playground equipment - Vernon Morning Star

 This year 26 schools will receive $90,000 for standard equipment and 25 schools will receive $105,000 for a universally accessible playground.

-“I’ve heard from parents that they need relief from fundraising tens of thousands of dollars for playground equipment — that’s a lot of bake sales and bottle drives for today’s busy parents,” said Rob Fleming, Minister of Education.
+“I’ve heard from parents that they need relief from fundraising tens of thousands of dollars for playground equipment — that’s a lot of bake sales and bottle drives for today’s busy parents,” said Fleming.

-“Today, we’re delivering this fund to help parents, and provide access to communities that don’t have the fundraising capacity to buy the play equipment students need.”
+This fund is to help parents, and provide access to communities that don’t have the fundraising capacity to buy the play equipment students need, he added.

-Much of the fundraising responsibility in the past had fallen to parent advisory councils, according to the province, and those schools without fundraising capabilities were often left without another option.
+Much of the fundraising responsibility in the past has fallen to parent advisory councils, according to the province, and those schools without fundraising capabilities were often left without other options.

-Playgrounds are being funded based on greatest need, following an application by school districts earlier this year.
+Playgrounds will be funded based on those with the greatest need, following an application school districts sent out earlier this year.
 Priority was given to those schools without a current playground, and then to those with aging facilities.

 A complete list of those schools receiving funding can be found here.